Delayed gratification means to delay gains now to get more later.

 "In modern society, many of the choices you make today will not benefit you immediately…You live in what scientists call a delayed-return environment because you can work for years before your actions deliver the intended payoff."

-But given that are brains are hardwired for instant gratification, they process and
+But given that our brains are hardwired for instant gratification, they process and

 evaluate potential rewards by ascribing a higher value to the present and a discount to the future, so there is a conflict.